-(TAC NOS.
-MF1060 AND MF1061)
+(TAC NO. MF0866)

-Dear Mr. Henderson:
+Dear Mr. Pacilio:

 On March 12, 2012, the U.S. Nuclear Regulatory Commission (NRC) issued Order EA-12-051, "Order Modifying Licenses with Regard to Reliable Spent Fuel Pool Instrumentation" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12054A679), to all power reactor licensees and holders of construction permits in active or deferred status.
-This Order requires the licensee to have a reliable indication of the water level in associated spent fuel storage pools capable of supporting identification of the following pool water level conditions by trained personnel: (1) level that is adequate to support operation of the normal fuel pool cooling system, (2) level that is adequate to provide substantial radiation shielding for a person standing on the spent fuel pool operating deck, and (3) level where fuel remains covered and actions to implement make-up water addition should no longer be deferred.
+This order requires the licensee to have a reliable indication of the water level in associated spent fuel storage pools capable of supporting identification of the following pool water level conditions by trained personnel: (1) level that is adequate to support operation of the normal fuel pool cooling system, (2) level that is adequate to provide substantial radiation shielding for a person standing on the spent fuel pool operating deck, and (3) level where fuel remains covered and actions to implement make-up water addition should no longer be deferred.

-By letter dated February 28, 2013 (ADAMS Accession No. ML13086A095), Duke Energy Carolinas, LLC (the licensee) provided the Overall Integrated Plan (OIP) for Catawba nuclear Station, Units 1 and 2, describing how it will achieve compliance with Attachment 2 of Order EA-12-051 by fall 2015, for Unit 1, and spring 2015, for Unit 2.
-By letter dated June 24, 2013 (ADAMS Accession No. ML13171A274), the NRC staff sent a request for additional information (RAI) to the licensee.
-The licensee provided supplemental information by letters dated July 23, 2013 (ADAMS Accession No. ML13206A384) and August 26, 2013 (ADAMS Accession No. ML13242A009).
+By letter dated February 28, 2013 (ADAMS Accession No. ML13063A540), Exelon Generation Company, LLC (the licensee) provided the Overall Integrated Plan (OIP) for Three Mile Island Nuclear Power Station, Unit 1, describing how it will achieve compliance with Attachment 2 of Order EA-12-051 by fall 2015.
+By letter dated June 26, 2013 (ADAMS Accession No. ML13176A470), the NRC staff sent a Request for Additional Information (RAI) to the licensee.
+The licensee provided supplemental information by letters dated July 24, 2013 (ADAMS Accession No. ML13205A305) and August 28, 2013 (ADAMS Accession No. ML13241A036).